mxberner/Autodiff-Ocaml/design.md

 *  **Forward mode**

 The independent variable with respect to which the derivative must be calculated is fixed.
-It the computes the derivative of each sub-expression recursively
+It the computes the derivative of each sub-expression recursively.

-It is efficient when the number of input variables are small, and number of output variables are large
+It is efficient when the number of input variables are small, and number of output variables are large.

 * **Reverse mode**

-The dependent variable to be differentiated is fixed and the derivative is computed with respect to each sub-expression recursively
+The dependent variable to be differentiated is fixed and the derivative is computed with respect to each sub-expression recursively.
 It is efficient when the number of input variables are many and the number of outputs variables as small